adierking/unplug/README.md

 ## Goals

-- **Modding**: Build a low-level foundation for modifying game files
+- **Modding**: Build a foundation for editing game assets
-- **Reverse Engineering**: Provide tools to help the community learn more about the game's internals
+- **Reverse Engineering**: Help the community learn more about how the game works
-- **Self-Contained**: Unplug should be the only tool you need to mod *Chibi-Robo!*
+- **Self-Contained**: Unplug should be the only tool you need to mod the game
-- **Correctness**: What you see is what the game sees, where practical
+- **Correctness**: What you see is what the game sees

 ## Features

-- Directly access and edit the ISO
+- Built-in support for ISO reading and writing
+- Disassemble script bytecode
 - Export and import cutscene messages
-- Dump script data to a text file
 - List and extract the ISO
 - List and extract qp.bin entries